Elastic (NYSE:ESTC) Releases Q1 2023 Earnings Guidance

-Elastic (NYSE:ESTC – Get Rating) last issued its earnings results on Wednesday, June 1st.
-The company reported ($0.16) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.56) by $0.40.
-Elastic had a negative return on equity of 34.20% and a negative net margin of 22.67%.
-The business had revenue of $239.36 million during the quarter, compared to analysts’ expectations of $232.38 million.
-During the same quarter in the prior year, the firm earned ($0.44) EPS.
-The business’s revenue for the quarter was up 34.8% compared to the same quarter last year.
-As a group, equities research analysts predict that Elastic will post -1.79 EPS for the current year.
+Elastic (NYSE:ESTC – Get Rating) last posted its quarterly earnings results on Wednesday, June 1st.
+The company reported ($0.16) earnings per share for the quarter, topping the consensus estimate of ($0.22) by $0.06.
+Elastic had a negative return on equity of 38.75% and a negative net margin of 23.64%.
+The company had revenue of $239.36 million during the quarter, compared to the consensus estimate of $232.38 million.
+During the same quarter in the prior year, the company earned ($0.44) EPS.
+The firm’s quarterly revenue was up 34.8% compared to the same quarter last year.
+On average, equities research analysts forecast that Elastic will post -1.78 EPS for the current fiscal year.

 Elastic Company Profile (Get Rating)